Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to Acoustic Waves in Fluids

+The vector system of elasticity supports two body waves, compression and shear, that travel with distinct wavespeeds given by $c_p = \sqrt{(\lambda + 2\mu)/\rho}$ and $c_s = \sqrt{\mu/\rho}$ respectively.
+Clearly, in the fully coupled elastic system, longitudinal (compressional), transverse (shear) and hybrid components all contribute to the orbital angular momentum, and thus to the total angular momentum (orbital and spin) \cite{bliokh2022elastic}.
+Therefore, the splitting of the displacement vector into the dilatational and shear potentials, as done in \cite{Chaplain2022eOAM}, is not required; however, only considering the OAM associated with the compressional potential (that is proportional to the azimuthal index $m$) motivated this experimental work as fluids only support compressional waves and not shear.

-The existence of elastic OAM carried by flexural waves in pipes carry implies that it can be transferred, similar to the way in which mechanical torques are extracted from laser-beams and acoustic beams; optical and acoustic tweezing being a primary application for this transfer, as the OAM carrying beams trap particles at the vortex singularity at the beam centre.
+Optical and acoustic tweezing are primary applications for the transfer of OAM, where particles can be trapped and manipulated at the vortex singularity at the beam centre \cite{franke2008advances,hong2015observation}.
 In the case of elastic OAM carried by flexural modes in pipes there is no such singularity as the pipe is hollow - a direct analogy cannot be drawn in this case as there is no elastic medium to suspend particles with at the pipe centre, along its axis.
-However, as fluids do not support shear waves it has been proposed that the transfer of elastic OAM can be observed via the coupling of the OAM associated with dilatation to the compressional waves that are supported by fluids \cite{Chaplain2022eOAM}.
-Here for the first time we experimentally validate this OAM transfer, thereby developing a new continuous-phased acoustic source in the form of flexural modes in pipes; Bessel-like beams are generated following from the radial distribution of the compressional potential.
+However, it is well known that vibrating solids radiate sound waves in fluids, and it is this coupling we leverage to excite an acoustic OAM mode via the flexural displacement field carried in the elastic pipe.
+We experimentally validate this OAM transfer, thereby developing a new continuous-phased acoustic source in the form of flexural modes in pipes; Bessel-like beams are generated following from the radial distribution of the compressional potential.

 We first detail the background of flexural modes in pipes and how they are efficiently generated, using an elastic analogue to optical spiral phase plates.
-Using this we then show the first experimental observation of the transfer of elastic OAM from flexural modes in pipes to fluids.
+We utilise this analogue, the so-called elastic spiral phase pipe \cite{Chaplain2022eSPP}, to show the first experimental observation of the transfer of elastic OAM from flexural modes in pipes to fluids.
 We include qualitative comparisons with both Finite Element Method (FEM) simulations and Dynamic Mode Decomposition (DMD), and a comparison to classical discrete phased sources, before concluding and highlighting perspectives for applications.